MBilalQureshi/versus-drf-m5/docs/md_files/BACKEND.md

     )
 ```

-- I was struggling with creating query sets in profiles and products.
+- I was struggling with creating query sets in profile and product view.
 Following were the cases
     - Fetching profiles with the highest upvotes to the lowest.
     - Showing only those posts that are public and private to those who are friends with current users only.